feathery-org/feathery-react/README.md

 ### `<Feathery>`

 Include the `<Feathery>` component in your React app at the location where you want the onboarding flow to appear.
+It renders a `div` that contains the onboarding flow and expands to fill the height of its parent container.

 ```JavaScript
 import { Feathery } from 'feathery-react-client-sdk';